 Our employees (including all of our employee-partners) to whom we have granted equity have entered into a stockholders agreement pursuant to which they granted an irrevocable voting proxy with respect to all shares of our common stock they have acquired from us and any shares they may acquire from us in the future to a stockholders committee currently consisting of Eric R. Colson (President, Chief Executive Officer and Chairman of the Board), Charles J. Daley, Jr. (Executive Vice President, Chief Financial Officer and Treasurer) and Gregory K. Ramirez (Executive Vice President).
 Any shares of our common stock that we issue to our employees in the future will be subject to the stockholders agreement so long as the agreement has not been terminated.
 Shares subject to the stockholders agreement will be voted in accordance with the majority decision of the three members of the stockholders committee.
-As of March 26, 2018, shares subject to the stockholders agreement represented approximately 22% of the combined voting power of our common stock.
-The percentage of shares actually voted by the stockholders committee in connection with the Annual Meeting will be less than the 22% noted above, as a result of employee-partner retirements that are expected to occur after the record date and other factors.
+As of March 27, 2019, shares subject to the stockholders agreement represented approximately 18% of the combined voting power of our common stock.